jesseabass2/Simple-Plan/design-document.md

 _Which parts of the problem defined in Sections 1 and 2 will you solve with this design?
 This should include the base functionality of your product.
 What pieces are required for your product to work?_

 * Adding, updating, and retrieving incomes and expenses
-* Modifying an allocation sliding scale by inputing percentages on monthly income
+* Modifying an allocation sliding scale by inputting percentages on monthly income
-* Retrieve previous months expenses
+* Retrieve current months expenses and savings.
 * Setting reminders for upcoming payments

 ### 4.2.
 Out of Scope